LuisAlfredo88/simple_task_management/README.md

 1. Open a web browser and navigate to the following URL: http://localhost:5001/

 2. Enter the following credentials:<br>
-Username: admin<br>
+Username: main<br>
 Password: 12345

+3. For loging using the guest user, please use the following credentials:<br>
+Username: guest<br>
+Password: 12345

-3. Once you login, you will be redirected to the task administration section.
+4. Once you login, you will be redirected to the task administration section.
 Please take the following considerations:
     - You will only see the task created by yourself or related to you.
     - You can create a new task by clicking on the "New" button.
     - You can edit a task by clicking on the "Edit" button.